grmwld/j.nome.s/docs/about.md

 ### Change log

+#### v0.4.3 : 2011-07-17
+* Improved profile handling performance by caching data.

 #### v0.4.2 : 2011-07-17
-* Fixed bug in profile rendering for views less than 2kb
+* Fixed bug in profile rendering for views less than 2kb.

 #### v0.4.1 : 2011-07-15
-* Fixed bug in navigation and tracks alignment
+* Fixed bug in navigation and tracks alignment.

 #### v0.4.0 : 2011-07-13
-* Fixed bug in the lazy track refresh if position 0 was part of the view
+* Fixed bug in the lazy track refresh if position 0 was part of the view.
-* Improved history navigation
+* Improved history navigation.
-* Improved form validation
+* Improved form validation.
 * Switched to [node-mongolian][mongolian] (from mongoose) for performance reasons.
 * Implemented profile tracks visualisation.

 #### v0.3.2 : 2011-06-20
-* Fixed visual bug in track reordering
+* Fixed visual bug in track reordering.
-* Better centering of output-gui
+* Better centering of output-gui.

 #### v0.3.1 : 2011-06-20
-* Lazier track and navigation refresh
+* Lazier track and navigation refresh.
-* Documents in a track are ordered
+* Documents in a track are ordered.

 #### v0.3.0 : 2011-06-18
-* Possibility to reorder tracks by drag & drop
+* Possibility to reorder tracks by drag & drop.
-* The order of tracks is remembered
+* The order of tracks is remembered.
-* query and render only new selected tracks is view does not change
+* query and render only new selected tracks is view does not change.
-* Favicon redesigned
+* Favicon redesigned.
 * Display overlapping elements of a track on different Y-axis.

 #### v0.2.0 : 2011-06-14
-* Fixed selection going beyond boundaries
+* Fixed selection going beyond boundaries.
-* Fixed non-existing SEQID
+* Fixed non-existing SEQID.
-* Fixed SEQID position overflow
+* Fixed SEQID position overflow.
-* Use ID instead of name in track rendering
+* Use ID instead of name in track rendering.
-* Display the track name in the SVG canvas
+* Display the track name in the SVG canvas.
-* Use configuration files for styles
+* Use configuration files for styles.
-* Handle 500 and 404 errors
+* Handle 500 and 404 errors.
-* Link to generated API documentation
+* Link to generated API documentation.
-* Wrote 'about' section
+* Wrote 'about' section.
-* Wrote 'documentation' section
+* Wrote 'documentation' section.
-* Wrote package.json to keep track of dependencies
+* Wrote package.json to keep track of dependencies.

 #### v0.1 : 2011-06-11
-* Navigation via rulers
+* Navigation via rulers.

 [gbrowse]: http://www.gbrowse.org/index.html